lw8192/Red-Team-Rising/ActiveDirectory/ReadMe.md

 Install:

     git clone https://github.com/lgandx/Responder
 Responder Usage:
 Config file: edit responder.conf to disable SMB / HTTP servers, change RespondTo arguement to target a specific host
+Past sessions are logged to Responder/logs

      sudo responder.py -I eth0   #start on specified interface.
 Hashes will be captured when a device tries to authenticate to resources on the network.
      sudo responder.py -I eth0 -A    #analyze / listen mode, no active poisoning